-I ended up picking America's Best Dance Crew.
+I ended up picking America's Best Dance Crew as our representative.
 The show ran form 2009 to 2015, and there were 8 seasons.
 It's all street dance with a mix of hiphop, funk, and breakdance.

 The number looks similar to our first choreography search, except we have many more in others.
 Most of them were East and South East Asians.
 It could be because black people go for individual expressivity and those Asian folks are better in circles and in coordination.
 After all, a crew dance is all about precise syncing down to every second.

 Time for Conclusion!

 Ok, it's time to count them all.
 Ranging from championships, to popular video choreography, ending in the mainstream TV.
-Are black people actually better?
+Are black people actually better at dancing?

 How would you interpret this number?
-First of all, there are more blacks than I initially thought.
-Considering they only represent 12% and 8% in US and French population (whites are 72% and 85%), it's a BIG number.
+First of all, there are way more black dancers than I initially thought.
+Considering they only represent 12% in US population (whites are 72%), it's a BIG number.

 Diversity in Dance Studios

 As seen from the YouTube choreography case, people who go to dance studios are fair representatives of that community.
-They have more or less all kinds of ethnic groups.
+They have more or less all kinds of racial groups.

 Studios are the first place people look into when they become curious and want to learn about dancing.
-That means the ethnic bias is not stopping people from getting their foot on the door.
+That means the ethnic bias is not stopping people from getting their first foot on the door.
 Dance studio is for everybody: from students, after work office guys, professionals.
 It doesn't matter if you are rich or poor.
 I am actually quite happy about this finding.

-Things start to look different at the national and international competition.
-At the top level, those guys are more or less living to be dancers.
+Things start to look different at the national and international competitions.
+At the top level, those guys are more or less full-time dancers.
 They practice day and night, and make living out of it.
-I'm sure they make money through workshops around the world as well.
+I'm sure these people make enough money through workshops doing global tour as well.